apache/trafficserver/doc/admin-guide/storage/index.en.rst

 ================================

-Traffic Server accepts the custom HTTP request method ``PUSH`` to put an object into the the cache.
+Traffic Server accepts the custom HTTP request method ``PUSH`` to put an object into the cache.
 If the object is successfully written to the cache, then Traffic Server responds with a ``200 OK`` HTTP message; otherwise a ``400 Malformed Pushed Response Header`` message is returned.